-To Hell and Back: The Impossible Resilience of Elizabeth Smart
+To Hell and Back: The Impossible Resilience of Elizabeth Smart - E!
+Online

 Mitchell's attorney didn't question Smart's version of events; rather, he continued to insist his client was insane.

 Mitchell was convicted in 2010 of kidnapping and transporting a minor across state lines to engage in sexual activity.
 He's currently serving a life sentence in federal prison in Arizona.
 Barzee was sentenced to 15 years in federal prison, minus time served, after pleading guilty in 2009 to kidnapping and unlawful transportation of a minor.
-She also pleaded guilty but mentally ill to a state charge of conspiracy to commit aggravated kidnapping for an attempt to abduct Smart's teenage cousin a month after Elizabeth was taken.
+She also pleaded guilty but mentally ill to a state charge of conspiracy to commit aggravated kidnapping for an attempt to abduct Smart's teenage cousin a month after they took Elizabeth.
 As part of the deal, she agreed to aid in the prosecution of her husband.

-Asked by the prosecution to describe her captor, Smart didn't hold back.
+Asked in court to describe her captor, Smart didn't hold back.
 "Evil, wicked, manipulative, sneaky, selfish, greedy, not spiritual, not religious and not close to God," she said.

 When he was sentenced, she looked Mitchell in the face and declared, "You will never hurt me again."

-Since graduating from high school, Smart has spent the last 11 years advocating for victims of sexual violence and pushing for more comprehensive laws to protect children from violent crime.
-Her memoir, My Story, written with Chris Stewart, was published in 2013 and she narrated and served as a producer on the Lifetime movie premiering tonight, I Am Elizabeth Smart.
+Smart has spent the last 15 years advocating for victims of sexual violence and pushing for more comprehensive laws to protect children from violent crime.
+Her memoir, My Story, written with Chris Stewart, was published in 2013 and she narrated and served as a producer on the 2017 Lifetime movie I Am Elizabeth Smart.

-Alana Boden plays Smart, Skeet Ulrich plays Mitchell and Deirdre Lovejoy is Barzee.
+Alana Boden played Smart, Skeet Ulrich played Mitchell and Deirdre Lovejoy was Barzee.
 Smart recalled to the Deseret News seeing Ulrich on set "and it was just kind of like this moment of being taken aback because he looked so much like Brian Mitchell," she said.
 The actor himself, she noted, was "lovely and kind."

 "It's a pretty gruesome story," Smart said.
 "Certainly a lot of very bad things happen, and I thought, 'How could you possibly show that without it either coming off as dark and terrible and give you nightmares at night, or sugar-coating everything and making it seem like, 'Oh, this terrible thing happened but it really wasn't that bad, and then a miracle happened?'"

 At the 2017 Summer TCA Press Tour, Smart told E!
-News' Kristin Dos Santos that she felt this is an ideal time to tell her story to another generation of girls.
+News that she felt it was an ideal time to tell her story to another generation of girls.

 "I have met so many survivors and I've worked with so many victims and I've heard so many other people's stories," she said.
 "I can't tell you how many times I've been approached after I've given a speech or something and somebody's come up to me and said, 'I've never told anyone this before but when I was 14 I was raped' or 'when I was 12 my dad sold me to pay the mortgage on the house.'
 I have had so many people come up to me and disclose their abuse that's happened to them and they've never told anyone."

+That conversation happened to have taken place before the surge of revelations about sexual abuse and harassment and the general mistreatment of women in entertainment, politics, the tech world and everywhere else started to dominate headlines in the fall of 2017.
+But news that there is evil lurking in plain sight didn't come as a surprise to Smart, who found strength and purpose in recovering from her own hellish experience and, days after #MeToo spread like wildfire across social media, she spoke during a forum at BYU about the importance of fostering an environment in which victims don't feel the need to suffer in silence.

-Smart is now a mother of two with her husband of five years, Matthew Gilmour, whom she met in Paris in 2009 on a Mormon mission trip.
-She said on Today earlier this week that she's already assuring her 2-year-old daughter Chloe that the child can tell her mom anything—and Smart will always be on her daughter's side.
+Smart is now a mother of three with her husband of eight years, Matthew Gilmour, whom she met in Paris in 2009 on a Mormon mission trip.
+She said on Today in 2017 that she was already assuring her eldest daughter, Chloé, who was 2 at the time, that she could tell her mom anything—and Smart would always be on her daughter's side.

 "I always tell her, 'No one has the right to hurt you.
 No one has the right to scare you or make you feel afraid.
 And if anyone hurts you, you tell mama,'" Smart said.
 "If I say it enough, and I'm there, she can tell me and she knows I have her corner.
 She knows she can come to me.
 I will fight for her and I will believe her."